California Highway Construction Accident Lawyers

 From minor to fatal ones, here are some of the injuries our lawyers commonly see after a highway construction accident in California:

-- Fractures – Falling objects, equipment malfunctions, or vehicle collisions often cause broken bones.
+• Fractures — Falling objects, equipment malfunctions, or vehicle collisions often cause broken bones.
 The severity varies depending on the location and type of fracture.
-In worse cases, it could lead to an amputation.
+In the worst cases, it could lead to an amputation.

 Getting injured or losing a loved one due to unsafe conditions or another person’s negligence can be devastating.
-Our highway construction accident lawyers in California can help you pursue fair compensation for your losses.
+Our highway construction accident lawyers can help you seek fair compensation under California law.

 Involved Parties In A Highway Construction Accident In California

 Highway construction accidents often involve multiple parties.
 Understanding their responsibilities and potential liability is important if you’re seeking compensation for your losses.
-After sustaining injuries and other damages, our California highway construction accident attorneys can guide you through the claims process and make sure all negligent parties are held accountable.
+After sustaining injuries and other damages, our California highway construction accident attorneys can guide you through the claims process and help assess potential liability.

 Construction Worker